murtezayesil/blog/src/2020/100_days_to_offload.md

    This will force me to move away from mdbook.
 Mdbook was not meant to be a blog generator anyway.

 ---

+##### 8

+I am trying Publii to see if it is a good replacement for my blog  workflow.
+But it doesn't seem to support md files.
+I don't want to format everything in Publii's Rich Text Format editor.
+I also didn't see an option to exporting posts to md.
+I would like to use md because most blogging platforms has md support.
+Publii is the only exception in my experience.

+---

+##### 9

+I want to know Publii better.
+So, I wrote [Collaborative Challenges Club](https://collaborativechallenges.club)'s first challenge in Publii.
+Publii has few quirks but it is ok for the most part.
+This will also be the my chance to write a report for the [blog platforms review challenge](https://collaborativechallenges.club/blogging-platform-review-contribute.html) on there.

+---